 Managing Your Project Fi Account

 Billing Cycles.
-If you are the user of an individual account or the Owner of a Group Plan with multiple accounts, when you first establish your Project Fi account, you will approve your initial purchase of the Fi Basics and prepaid data and authorize automatic monthly charges via Google Payments.
+If you are the user of an individual account or the Owner of a Group Plan with multiple accounts, when you first establish your Project Fi account, you will approve your initial purchase of calls & texts and authorize automatic monthly charges via Google Payments.
 Your billing cycle for all subsequent months will commence on the day that you activate the first device on your Project Fi account (the “Cycle Start Day”), except that if the activation of the first device on your account occurs on the 1st, 28th, 29th, 30th, or 31st of any month, your Cycle Start Day will be the 2nd of all subsequent months.
 For example, if the activation of the first device on your account occurs on March 28, 29, 30, 31 or April 1, your next Cycle Start Day will be May 2nd.
 Subsequent monthly billing cycles will automatically renew on the Cycle Start Day of each subsequent month.

 Disputing Charges.
 If you believe you were incorrectly charged by us, you must dispute those charges in writing within 180 days of the date we charge your account.
 You accept all charges not properly disputed within the above time period.

 Lost or Stolen Devices.
 If your device is lost or stolen, notify us immediately by calling customer support.
 We reserve the right to hold you liable for all charges and fees incurred by your device until you have notified us of the alleged loss or theft and until such time as we can deactivate the device.
 If we choose to investigate a lost or stolen device, you agree to cooperate in our investigation.
 Once a device is reasonably determined to be lost or stolen, we may report the device to third party services that track lost or stolen devices and prevent service from being activated on the device.

 Suspension and Termination of Your Project Fi Account